Eric Radman : a Journal

 #define _assert(test) do { if (!(test)) { FAIL(); return 1; } } while(0)

-The test runner itself is responsible for calling the run_test macro, which simply run each test in turn until one fails.
+The test runner itself is responsible for calling the run_test macro, run each test in turn until one fails.

 int square_01() {